Marina Towers

 Agents highlight multiple security elements but never reference a keyed or restricted elevator, which is typically marketed if present.
 Combined with the absence of any MLS indication, this strongly suggests there is no keyed/fob elevator security system.

-Searched for terms such as 'key card access', 'fob access', 'card reader', or 'keycard entry'.
-While the remarks repeatedly reference 'secured entry', 'secured access', and video monitoring, there is no explicit mention of card/fob system in the public remarks.
+I searched for 'key card access', 'fob access', and 'card reader'.
+While the building is described as secured with video monitoring and secured access, there is no explicit mention of card/fob-based access in the public remarks.

 Multiple independent remarks detail the building’s security features but only reference a resident manager and secured access, never a security guard or staffed security service.
 Given the marketing emphasis on security elsewhere, the consistent omission of a guard strongly indicates there is no security-guard service.